Learn How You Can Build Your Email List with Squeeze Pages

 Here’s another squeeze page example from Marie Forleo:

-She also checks all the boxes of squeeze page best practices:
+She checks all the boxes of squeeze page best practices:

 - A single CTA